Facility Management Best Practices

 Establishing core facility management best practices has been something of a moving target, and one that has started to move at an accelerated pace in recent years as technology continues to find new ways to enhance businesses.

-Facility Management is an integral part of a well-run business.
+Facility management services are an integral part of a well-run business.
 It can be thought of as a foundational component on which a successful large organisation is built.
-We have put together this list of facility management best practices, which we hope will have something useful for both new managers and seasoned veterans alike.
+We have put together this list of facility management best practices, which we hope will be useful for new managers and seasoned veterans.

 Some Facility Management Best Practices to Consider:

 Make Liberal Use of the Internet of Things

 The Internet of Things (IoT) is often mistaken as a relatively impractical fad for homes, with images of fridge-freezers that can automatically order food when you’re running low often the first to spring to mind.
 There are, however, a growing number of IoT devices that are designed for use in offices and other work environments.

 Finding ways to incorporate IoT technology into your workplace can not only improve the general working conditions, but it can improve the efficiency of the workplace in direct and indirect ways.

 Of course, to make decisions on IoT technology, you first must understand it.
 It is important to do your research, keep up with the latest trends, and ensure that any technology you choose to implement will be truly beneficial to your workplace, rather than just a novelty gadget that ultimately does nothing to improve matters.
 The more you know about the tech, the more intelligently you will be able to implement it.
 Make sure to explore and implement security technologies, such as a managed professional firewall to keep you safe from data breaches and leakage.